In fact studies have shown that indoor tanners

 The value of a base tan, as any indoor tanner knows, is that it adds

-another layer to your sun protection arsenal – making sunscreen worn
+another layer to your sun protection arsenal – making sunscreen

 outdoors for outings on sunny